 Trumpet

-The trumpet is undoubtedly an iconic and easily recognizable instrument in a marching band.
-With its brilliant sound and ability to cut through the ensemble, the trumpet often takes the lead in playing melody lines.
+The trumpet is undoubtedly an easily recognisable instrument in a marching band.
+With its brilliant sound and ability to cut through the mix, the trumpet often takes the lead in playing melody lines.
 Marching bands usually feature multiple trumpets, typically ranging from 6 to 8, although some bands may have even more.
 Trumpets are relatively lightweight, making them a popular choice for marching band members.
 Their high-energy attitude and outgoing personality often contribute to the overall morale of the band.

 Cornet